kylephillips/wp-nested-pages/readme.txt

 For more information visit [nestedpages.com](http://nestedpages.com).

+For development inquiries or to submit security notices, please visit the [Github repository](https://github.com/kylephillips/wp-nested-pages).

 **Important: Nested Pages requires WordPress version 3.8 or higher, and PHP version 5.4 or higher.**

 **Languages:**